MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 ## Manage a packaged guide in the PC app

 A packaged guide can't be opened in the PC app.
-You can rename, deactivate, or share it.
+You can rename, deactivate, or share it with someone in the same environment.

 1. In the PC app, select **Home** to view a list of guides.